Deploy your first CorDapp

 Create a User and Role for RPC Client access

-As your Corda nodes run inside Kaleido in a secure container armed with layers of firewalls and load balancers, you need special credentials to gain access to the node in order to submit transaction requests.
+As your Corda nodes run inside Kaleido in a secure container armed with layers of firewalls and load balancers, you need special credentials to access the node to submit transaction requests.
 Kaleido provides user management via a built-in user registry compatible with Corda specifications, so that you can easily create user accounts, define user roles and assign permissions.

-The client application will interface with a network bridge that is configured to securely communicate with the Kaleido backend.
+The client application will interface with a network bridge that is configured to communicate with the Kaleido backend securely.
 Incoming transactions are then further authenticated based on a defined set of user roles and permissions that are specific to each node.
 The username (with an underlying role defined) and its corresponding password will be passed as arguments when we drive our application.

 Let's start by generating a user + password, and then defining the permissions for the user.